School Counseling

 Eligibility and Admission Requirements

-• A statement of purpose (400 to 600 words) that addresses the following prompt: Please describe a meaningful event that has shaped your interest in becoming a counselor and explain why it was important.
+- A statement of purpose (400 to 600 words) that addresses the following prompt: Please describe a meaningful event that has shaped your interest in becoming a counselor and explain why it was important.
+Upload to the Statement of Purpose section.

-• An additional essay (400 to 600 words) addressing the following prompt: Consider you are a counseling student providing services at a counseling internship placement site, what type of client or client issue would be difficult for you and why?
+- An additional essay (400 to 600 words) that addresses the following prompt: Consider you are a counseling student providing services at a counseling internship placement site, what type of client or client issue would be difficult for you and why?
 How do you think you would cope with this situation?
+Upload to the Supplemental Materials section.

 Meeting these minimum requirements does not guarantee acceptance to the program.
 Admission to the program is highly competitive, and each applicant’s grade point average, counselor potential, and applicability of work and life experience are carefully considered.